Proposed second Scottish independence referendum: Scottish National Party

 Former SNP Westminster leader, Ian Blackford, supports an independence referendum, stating that Scotland has been held back by Westminster.

 Scottish Greens

 Scottish Greens Co-Leader, Patrick Harvie, supports an independence referendum, and stated that he is looking forward to the campaign.
 Co-Leader Lorna Slater has said that independence would allow Scotland to build an economy that works for the people and the planet.

 Scottish Trades Union Congress

 The STUC has stated: "If a majority of the population support a second referendum and if they elect a majority of pro-independence MSPs then the case for agreeing to a second referendum will become unanswerable."

 Scottish Socialist Party

 Scottish Socialist Party National Co-Spokespersons Colin Fox and Natalie Reid support an independence referendum, and have said that there needs to be a case for independence that cannot be ignored by Westminster.

 Alba Party

-Alba Party leader Alex Salmond supports an independence referendum, and has said that he would like to see a united campaign in-favour of independence.
+Former Alba Party leader Alex Salmond supported an independence referendum, and said that he would have liked to see a united campaign in-favour of independence.